Every thing and every part

 In this first section, we will be looking at the emanations of objects.
 Presently, our way of seeing deals mainly with the surface of forms—an object’s size, shape, color, and the material it is made of, as well as the effects of light and shadow on its surfaces.
 Most studies of vision begin and end here.
 On this level, objects are perceived in their most dense state and are usually thought of as no more than inert matter.

-As we open to the experience of emanations, we start to enter a world of higher energy and life.
-There is no part of an object that is not emanating an energy or a "note."
+As we open to the experience of emanations, we start to enter a world of higher energy.
+There is no part of an object that is not emanating energy or a "note."
 You can see a visual equivalent of this in infrared photography where different frequencies of energy emanate from and extend beyond the edges of the form.
+What is this we are seeing?
+What is this we are feeling from objects?
+Emanations are life itself; they are consciousness.

 The Emanations of an Object